 If you know about the JBL brand, you might be familiar with the fact that the speakers provided by them can be tagged as the best among the monitors in the competitive market.

 With an AR rating of 92/100, JBL LSR308 is actually the greater sibling of LSR305 that has proven itself in the field of sound engineering with ample help in detecting the glitch between different music mixes.

 With the LSR308, you get access to similar performance as LSR305 but only something enhanced.
 Here, we can see the device flaunting 8 inch low drivers for a frequency that is massive yet designed carefully for waveguides that support ample power option.

 JBL offers all these features with the XLR connections and the TRS ones as well.
-Additionally, the device supports all types of the acoustic controls that include LF and HF trims and much more.
-To sum it up, LSR308 is a thing that serves the professional grade engineers.
+Additionally, the device supports all types of acoustic controls that include LF and HF trims and much more.
+To sum it up, LSR308 is a thing that serves the professional-grade engineers.